Building local philanthropy against the backdrop of COVID-19

 About this webinar series

-The GFCF’s grantmaking in 2020 supported our community philanthropy partners in their local responses to COVID-19, both in the short and longer term.
-A survey of grant partners revealed clear commonalities across our global network in the issues these organizations were facing.
-Over 2021, we will be offering a series of partner-led and organized learning and sharing sessions to delve into these topics further.
+The GFCF’s grantmaking in 2020, 2021 and 2022 has supported our community philanthropy partners in their local responses to COVID-19, both in the short and longer term.
+Surveys of grant partners revealed clear commonalities across our global network in the issues these organizations were facing.
+Over 2021, we offered a series of partner-led and organized learning and sharing sessions to delve into these topics further.
 Other sessions have included: Engaging marginalized and minority groups; Localism, livelihoods and circular economies: The role of local foundations in creating opportunities and building more durable communities; and, Community philanthropy and participation; and, Getting it right with corporate philanthropy.